2017 Cardiff Council election: Ely

 The by-election was caused by the death of Labour councillor Jim Murphy on 1 December 2018.

 Cyncoed

 The by-election was caused by the death of Liberal Democrat Councillor Wendy Congreve on 14 May 2019.

 Whitchurch & Tongwynlais

 The by-election was caused by the death of Conservative councillor Tim Davies on 4 June 2019.

 Llanishen

 The by-election was caused by the resignation of Labour councillor Phil Bale in Autumn 2019.

 Heath

-The by-election was cause by the resignation of Councillor Fenella Bowden, who stepped down for health reasons in September 2021.
+The by-election was caused by the resignation of Councillor Fenella Bowden, who stepped down for health reasons in September 2021.

 Other changes between 2017 and 2021

 Neil McEvoy was expelled by Plaid Cymru for 18 months on 19 March 2018, and then sat under the label "Fairwater Cardiff West".
 In February 2020 he formed the Welsh National Party, later to become "Propel" along with 3 other former Plaid Cymru councillors.
 One of those, Ely councillor Andrea Gibson, later left the party and sat as an Independent.

 An Electoral Review undertaken by the Local Democracy and Boundary Commission for Wales recommended an increase to the total number of council seats in Cardiff from 75 to 79 ahead of the next election.
 The changes were accepted with only slight modification, to take effect from the 2022 council election.